 Width: Make sure that you order curtains that are wide and use a generous amount of fabric width to form dense pleats and gather.
 If possible, go for 3x fullness for window, wall, and door curtains.
 This means that for every 1 meter to be covered, the fabric width used to stitch the curtains should be 3 meters.
 The surplus fabric helps to make sumptuous pleats.
 The wavy silhouettes thus formed, retract sound waves and the excess fabric absorbs sound effectively.
-For ensuring they are not overweight, go for multiple panels instead of one sweeping panel.
+Also remember that if you are shopping for extra wide curtains of over 48 inches, then you can expect your drapery panels to have a vertical joint in them.
+With ample fullness, the joins and hems in your drapery panels will hide in the pleats.
+For ensuring the drapes are not overweight, go for multiple panels instead of one sweeping panel.
 But in case you’re motorizing the curtains, the weight should hardly be a problem.

 Length: For best performance, ensure that curtains are floor-length.
 Avoid puddled drapes though for maximum ease of movement.
 The drapes should barely graze the floor gently so that no light rays can enter from below the curtains at the doors and entryways.